RSM2001/sem_coursework/use-cases/use-case-2.md

 ### Success End Condition

-The ten reports are available for the teacher to provide to his students.
+The thirteen reports are available for the teacher to provide to their students.

 ### Failed End Condition